Neon-Face/Google_ADK/README.md

 23. Parallel Agents and Sequential Agents can work together
 24. Always separate `tools.py` and `agent.py`
 25. Use tool_context.actions.escalate = True to exit a loop
+26. function default param dont use None directly, use Optional or Union